stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 :::

+(For the particular observant readers: Yes, bigrams with edge markers are still not quite enough to detect that the consonant cluster *kn* occurred at the beginning of a word, but we will get there soon.)

 ## Bigram grammars

-So now that we have a firm grasp of bigrams, it is actually fairly easy to formulate our first hypothesis about natural language phonotactics: every phonotactic system is described by a set of forbidden bigrams.
+Now that we have a firm grasp of bigrams, it is actually fairly easy to formulate our first hypothesis about natural language phonotactics: every phonotactic system is described by a set of forbidden bigrams.
 If a word contains at least one forbidden bigram, it is illicit.
 We call such a collection of forbidden bigrams a **negative bigram grammar**.